gnowoel/ydict-client/README.md

 # ydict-client

-A command-line interface to Yahoo's online Chinese-English dictionary.
+A command-line interface to Yahoo's online English-Chinese dictionary.

 ## Installation